DeanLemans/deanlemans.github.io/content/00-raw/subconscious.md

 > For those who come across this, dont share.
 > Reason: not professional, personal and controversial
 > Content of this page is licensed under the [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/)

+2025-11-16

+and so, a weight lifted of my back, expectations and old promises, i felt so light, but then that **weight** came back, lighter then before, but also sharper, like i itt wil cut deeper when i before, like i became more sensitive/AWARE of it. is this a good thing? i dont know. but it is change, and that is at least better then stagnation.

 # 2025-??-??